Live Workshop Guide · Hands-On AI Training

 Step 3 Answer Claude's clarifying questions.

-Claude will ask 2 to 5 clarifying questions before generating.
-Answer them honestly and concretely.
-Where you don't know, say "I don't know — please research this and propose, then ask me to confirm."
-That move is meta-prompting at its best — you don't have to know the steps; you have to know the outcome.
+Claude asks 2 to 5 clarifying questions before generating.
+Answer concretely — or say "I don't know, please research this and propose."
+You don't have to know the steps.
+You have to know the outcome.

 What if I don't know where the data lives?